thwill1000/mmbasic-sptools/README.md

 ## Directives

-Directives added to the code control the behaviour of the transpiler:
+Directives can be added to the MMBasic code to control the behaviour of the transpiler:
 * They all begin ```'!``` with the leading single-quote meaning that the MMBasic interpreter will ignore them if the untranspiled code is ```RUN```.
 * They must be the first token on a line.

-### Directives controlling code formatting
+### Directives that control code formatting

+*Where present these directives override any formatting specified in the command-line options.*

 #### '!comments {off | on}